luoqin219/lq-LeetCode/README.md

 # lq-LeetCode
 This repo is used to record leetcode excercises and lessons learnt during job search in tech field.
 All files are in Markdown style.

+The LeetCode exercises part includes problem description and different approaches that are either from myself or from the LeetCode community.

+The Tech Interviews Prep part writes down notes from the book《Cracking the Coding Interview》along with some crutial computer science related foundations' summary.

 ## LeetCode exercises solved using Java By Category

 - [Array](/ByCategory/Array.md)